 The table below sets out which Applicants or Qualified Persons are subject to the processes set out in Section 2 ‘Interface and Timetable Information’.

+SVA MOAs shall not be subject to the obligations and processes within this BSCP and shall qualify in accordance with the Retail Energy Code (REC) Qualification and Maintenance Schedule.